JeremiahCheatham/Asteroids-archived/README.md

     sudo bash ./install-astroids-pygame.sh

-You can also run it from the terminal with this command.
+If installed you can also run it from the terminal with this command.

     astroids-pygame

+# C / SDL2

+SDL2 with all dependencies needs to be installed.

+To compile the binary from a terminal.

+    make rebuild

+To run the program from terminal if successfully compiled.

+    ./astroids-sdl

+If you wish to install it into your system run this command.
+This will compile the source code and install it.
+It will also add a menu entry under Game.

+    sudo bash ./install-astroids-sdl.sh

+If installed you can also run it from the terminal with this command.

+    astroids

 ![Screenshot](screenshots/Astroids3.png)
 ![Screenshot](screenshots/Astroids4.png)